bwong02/MICB475_24W1_Team_11/README.md

 Go through **Project Proposal**: https://docs.google.com/document/d/1onvvpNUt2O39NBdv-u6NiFVkD_dlgdf6OKItRVRdAC0/edit?usp=sharing
 - Confirm the abdunance levels and convention with Hans
-- Confirm aims with Hans
+- Confirm Aims with Hans
+  - Do we combine Aims 2 and 3?
-- Confirm approach with Hans
+- Confirm Approaches with Hans
-- Confirm the data set overview (which ones to do)
+- Confirm the Data Set Overview (which ones to do)

 ### Meeting Minutes